Spinach Spaghetti with garlic crumbs

 I’ve always been a big fan of spaghetti for a quick family meal.
 It’s one of the best pantry staples for making delicious 1-pot creamy spaghetti, fried egg spaghetti, and garlic olive oil spaghetti, and it’s perfect for these scrumptious sauce recipes.

-You may not expect to use toasted breadcrumbs as a condiment for your spaghetti recipe, but you’ll be surprised at how its nutty flavor and crunchy texture elevate this super simple pasta dish.
+You may not expect to use toasted breadcrumbs as a condiment for your spaghetti recipe, but you’ll be surprised at how their nutty flavor and crunchy texture elevate this super simple pasta dish.

 Popular for many Southern Italian pasta dishes, basic breadcrumbs (pangrattato in Italian, literally ‘grated bread’) are toasted in a skillet with olive oil until golden.
 This simple, economical ingredient adds another dimension to the dish.

-Just don’t forget a squeeze of bright lemon juice to finish out the dish and extra Parmesan cheese that goes right on top for serving.
+Just don’t forget a squeeze of bright lemon juice and lemon zest to finish out the dish and extra Parmesan cheese that goes right on top for serving.

 You’ll love swirling your noodles, soft spinach, and crispy crumbs around a fork.